 The Irma Hotel

-For a buffet meal with prime rib, the historic Irma Hotel is the place.
+The historic Irma Hotel is the place to go for a buffet meal with prime rib.
 Named after his daughter, Buffalo Bill opened this hotel in 1902.

 With a breakfast, lunch and dinner buffet, The Irma Hotel is popular with groups.
 During the summer season, there’s a gun show out front.

-Be sure and check out its gift shop with some spectacular boots, in an array of colors and leathers.
-The Irma Hotel Gift Shop also offers lots of Western wear as well.
+Be sure to check out its gift shop, which offers spectacular boots in an array of colors and leathers.
+The Irma Hotel Gift Shop also offers lots of Western wear.

 After Dinner Fun